charite/charite.github.io/master_simulator.md

 # Open Master's thesis - Genome variant simulator

 The lower cost of of next-generation sequencing starts a new area of genetic data generation.
 Thousands of genomes or exomes are sequenced around the world.
-It is only a matter of time if the vision in sequencing the genome for everly patient comes true.
-Therfeore new algorithms needs to be invented to deal with the new flood of genetic information.
+It is only a matter of time if the vision in sequencing the genome for every patient comes true.
+Therefore new algorithms needs to be invented to deal with the new flood of genetic information.

 Recently the institute of [Institute for Medical Genetics and Human Genetics](http://genetik.charite.de/) start sequencing whole-genomes of patients to find out the causative mutation of their genetic disease.
 Therefore our computational biology groups developed (and still inventing new) algorithms and combines them with the [Human Phenotype Ontology](http://human-phenotype-ontology.org/) to create tools which efficiently finds the causative mutation.